cpswarm/complex_behaviors/sar/README.md

 The `uav_sitl.lauch` creates a distinct namespace `/cpswarm/$(arg vehicle)_$(arg id)`.
 It launches:
 * `sar/scripts/uav_sar_simulation.py`
   The UAV behavior state machine.
-* `sar/px4.launch`
+* `px4/single_vehicle_spawn.launch`
-  The PX4 flight controller as SITL which will spawn a new UAV in the simulator.
+  The PX4 flight controller as SITL which spawns a new UAV in the simulator.
 * `mavros/px4.launch`
   The MAVROS node which connects to the simulated PX4 flight controller.
 * `sar/uav_communication_library.launch`